Committees of the College

 Quality Assurance Committee

 The Quality Assurance Committee is responsible for developing and maintaining the College’s Quality Assurance Program.
 This includes developing annual self-assessments, reviewing and approving courses for Category A credits, and determining criteria for Peer & Practice Assessments.
+The Committee will also receive and make decisions relating to individual registrant’s compliance with program requirements.

 Fitness to Practise Committee